wazuh/wazuh-documentation/source/installation-guide/index.rst

 The Wazuh solution is based on three central components and the Wazuh agent.
 The Wazuh server, the Wazuh indexer, and the Wazuh dashboard are the three central components in charge of analyzing, processing, and storing the data.
 The Wazuh agent is a single and lightweight monitoring software that is deployed on the monitored endpoints to provide prevention, detection, and response capabilities.

-With this guide, you will learn how to install each component on the same server, as an all-in-one deployment, or on different servers as a distributed deployment.
+With this guide, you will learn how to install Wazuh, having the option to install all the central components in the same server with an all-in-one deployment, or on different servers as a distributed deployment.
 If you are new to Wazuh and want to learn more about its components, architecture, and capabilities, you can check the :ref:`Getting started <getting_started>` section.

 Wazuh is a free and open source security platform that unifies XDR and SIEM capabilities.
-The Wazuh server and the Wazuh agent are licensed as `GNU GPL version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_.
-The Wazuh indexer and the Wazuh dashboard are licensed as `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
+The Wazuh server and the Wazuh agent are licensed as `GNU GPL version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_, and the Wazuh indexer and the Wazuh dashboard are licensed as `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.

-You can use the  :ref:`Wazuh quickstart guide <quickstart>` for a quick and unattended installation.
-It will help you deploy the solution as an all-in-one, running all the central components in the same system.
+You also have the option of using the :ref:`Wazuh quickstart guide <quickstart>` for a quick and unattended installation.
+It will help you deploy Wazuh as an all-in-one, running all the central components in the same system.

 Installing Wazuh in your own infrastructure
 -------------------------------------------

-You can use Wazuh as an on-premise software installed locally on your business’ computers and servers.
-Alternatively, you can use our Cloud solution delivered as-a-service (SaaS) where no dedicated hardware is required, and everything is ready to use.
+You can intall Wazuh locally on your business’ computers and servers as an on-premise software.
+Alternatively, you can use our Cloud solution delivered as a service (SaaS) where no dedicated hardware is required, and everything is ready to use.

-For deploying Wazuh on-premises, you can choose between two different options.
+For deploying Wazuh locally, you can choose between two different options.
 All Wazuh central components are installed on the same host with an **all-in-one deployment**.
 On the other hand, each component is installed on a separate host as a single-node or multi-node cluster with a **distributed deployment**.

 All-in-one deployment